For pest description, crop damage, biology, life history, sampling and cultural management

 Management-chemical control: HOME USE

-- spinosad-This product generally provides 100% control and 5-7 days residual activity.
+- spinosad-This product generally provides a relatively high level of adult control, and 5-7 days residual activity, depending on conditions.
+Under rainy conditions, this residual period may be shorter.
 Some formulations are OMRI-listed for organic use.
+Group 5 insecticide.

 Management-chemical control: COMMERCIAL USE